 Native American Life At The High Desert Museum

 By far some of our favorite indoor exhibits are the By Hand Through Memory and Blanket Stories, which teach about Native American culture, and show you through the journey of the Plateau Indian Nations as they went from reservations to the 21st century.
 These exhibits are immersive and highlight real experiences by the people of the Umatilla, Warm Springs, Nez Perce, Yakama, Spokane and Colville tribes.

 View this post on Instagram

-Each year the High Desert Museum also has new exhibits that rotate out, so there’s something new to see and learn about each time you visit.
+Each year the museum also has new exhibits that rotate out, so there's something new to see and learn about each time you visit.